ExMember/exmember.github.io/entrepreneur.md

         All In Blitz
       </h4>
       <p class="usa-collection__description">
-        All In Blitz was a fantasy football league where players competed to draft the best college football conference.
+        In 2020, I worked with Marcus Detry to create All In Blitz, the first ever college-football fantasy-conference game.
       </p>
     </div>
   </li>